hkpeaks/peaks-consolidation/README.md

 processing logs included in the 1st pre-release delivery.
 These are foucs on billion-row databending exercises.

 Based on a recent test case, it able to handle 7 billion-rows achieving processing speed 1 billion-row / minute. https://youtu.be/1NV0wkGjwoQ

+## New Features Under Research Stage

+1. Develop a data simulator that uses probability distribution.

+2. Use Go native tcp/ip for localhost.
+This will allow Peaks to keep tables in memory.
+There will be two runtimes: do.exe and ram.exe where ram is the local client for the do.exe.

+3. Write an HTML5 table and send it through websocket.
+This will be a Bigtable instant csv table viewer using bootstrap 5 (deploy the ReadSample{} for Web).

+4. Pyeaks: Python for Peaks.
+Pyeaks covers some of the current Peaks functions and new functions.
+It will support “pip install Pyeaks”.
+If the user downloads the Peaks runtime "do" subsequently, Pyeaks can call all functions of the Peaks runtime.

+5. Native data store which partitioning your table by foldertree abd support data amendment by distinct values

+6. Implement gRPC to support connection over the internet or different local machines

+7. Support read/write Parquet, JSON table and XLSX file formats.

+8. Parallel query with SQL server.

+9. New Peaks query functions (Reconciliation, BuildBalance, GroupBy Virtual Columns, Parsing Date Format, Conditional Action, Table2Cell, Crosstab … these were done in C# WebNameSQL except GroupBy virtual column).